Green

 Penn Center is a prestigious retail and office complex in the heart of Philadelphia's business district.
 The buildings between 15th and 19th street provide nearly five million square feet in office and retail space.

-At Ten Penn Center, General Manager Henry Glover recently had vertical bicycle racks from the Park and Facilities Catalog installed in a designated
+At Ten Penn Center, General Manager Henry Glover recently had vertical bicycle racks from the Park and Facilities Catalog installed in a designated bike room.

 Read more »